wechaty/docusaurus/docusaurus/docs/specs/plugin.md

 Any comments about this design will be welcome.

 P.S.
-The Kickout Feature was originally introduced from the PR [add vote manager to manage vote message in room #4](https://github.com/wechaty/friday/pull/4) authored by @windmemory
+The Kickout Feature was originally introduced from the PR [add vote manager to manage vote message in room #4](https://github.com/wechaty/friday/pull/4) authored by @windmemory.

 ## Links